 So what exactly is the Canadian Survivor Pension?
 Who is eligible for this?

-In the event of death, the Service Canada Center will take a portion of your pension and transfer it to your common-law partner or married spouse.
+In the event of death, the Service Canada Center will take a portion of your CPP pension amount and transfer it to your common-law partner or married spouse.

 The surviving partner or spouse must apply for the deceased’s premium, and that should be done as soon as death has been reported.
 Delays can result in loss of some benefits, given that back payments can take up to 12 months to complete.
 So please be careful here.